Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 Deel: contractor-first, scaling to EOR

-When a founder outgrows contractor agreements
+When you outgrow contractor agreements

-- The contractor works exclusively for the founder
+- The contractor works exclusively for you

-- The contractor uses the founder's tools and systems
+- They use your tools and systems

-- The relationship has no defined end date
+- There's no defined end date

 Deel's country coverage